redbrick/static-site/source/_posts/2016-week-10-announce.md

 Drop by and hear the ever-glowing helpdesk give you project ideas and a basis to get you started.

 ## RedBrick Secret Santa:
-RedBrick is doing a secret santa (you're anonymously given the name of a person to buy a gift for and someone else is made to buy you a gift) the gifts will be exchanged at our Christmas event in the last week of the semester - where maybe if you're all extra good, Santa Claus will make an appearence.
+RedBrick is doing a secret Santa (you're anonymously given the name of a person to buy a gift for and someone else is made to buy you a gift) the gifts will be exchanged at our Christmas event in the last week of the semester - where maybe if you're all extra good, Santa Claus will make an appearance.
-If you want to sign up to the secret santa the link is: events.redbrick.dcu.ie/christmas
+If you want to sign up to the secret Santa the link is: events.redbrick.dcu.ie/christmas

 Here’s our social media in case you miss us:
 Twitter: @RedbrickDCU